fredcallaway/slidev-template/slides.md

 <div l100 bg-white w-50 h70 v-click.hide=4 />

 ---
+clicks: 1
+---

+# How does perceived control affect predictions?

+<CurveVideo t5
+  :play="$clicks > 0"
+  name="skew-uws"
+/>

+---

 # Why do some people think about bad things too much?

+they think they have less control

+"too much" -> less than they actually have

+learning

+- less data
+- worse performance
+- unrealistic expectations

 ---